The Core Build

 Standard Package:

 80 mil, mass loaded vinyl is adhered to most exposed metal surfaces as needed to ensure proper coverage and reduce ‘drumming’ of the metal panels while driving down the road.
-Then, all reasonably possible cavities in the chassis walls, rear door, and slider door are filled with 1.5in 3M Thinsulate.
+Then, all reasonably possible cavities in the chassis walls, rear door, and slider door are filled with 1.5in 3M Thinsulate adhering where possible.
 We fill ceiling ribs and most pillars; pull, insulate and reinstall the front headliner; and insulate the passenger sliding and rear doors.

 Base Pricing: